mstcroix/WorldCompensationSystem/README.md

 > And nothing could be purchased without Credits.
 > There would be no other negotiable currency.

-> And God looked upon all that He had made, and indeed, it was very good.
-And there was evening, and there was morning— the sixth day.
+"And God looked upon all that He had made, and indeed, it was very good.
+And there was evening, and there was morning— the sixth day."
+> _Bible:Genesis 1:31_

 ## Disclaimer